How’s Your Budget And Personal Savings?

 My reply somehow started an interesting conversation among us about budgeting and personal finance.
-Some of them said that they admire my diligence in tracking my expenses and keeping a monthly personal budget.
-Some shared how they’ve always wanted to do the same but feels that they won’t have the patience and discipline to make it work.
-Another one simply said that he’s just plain “allergic” to budgeting and try not to think about it.
+One of them said that he admires my diligence in tracking my expenses and keeping a monthly personal budget.

 Go ahead and try to answer my question and check if your response falls into any of these categories: